cjhubbs/eleventy-bliss-blog/content/pages/about.md

 **Professional:**

-Aviation Certification Specialist: In my day job I am the Director of Avionics Advanced Technology Certification at Collins Aerospace. (disclaimer: all opinions here are my opinions, not theirs.
+Aviation Certification Specialist: In my day job I am the Director of Avionics Advanced Technology Certification at Collins Aerospace.
+(Disclaimer: all opinions here are my opinions, not theirs.)

 **Online:**

 - Web design: I do some freelance web design when I have time.
-- Blog consumer: OK, so I’m subscribed to way too many blogs.
-Feedbin says 493 feeds at the moment.
-I’m sure I’ve added at least a couple today, and will add a couple more tomorrow.
+- Blog consumer: I still do the RSS thing.
+Feedbin is one of my every-day startup tabs, with about 500 feeds subscribed at any given time.
 I’m interested in music, the arts, politics, and theology.
 I’m even more interested if you can get a couple of those to intersect in some cool way.

 **Find me online:**